chapel582/api_server/README.md

 	deactivate

+# How to make a new database
+If you need to start your database from scratch for testing, you can do the following

+	psql -U postgres -f clean.sql
+	psql -U postgres -f make.sql

 # Developer Requirements before merging to main dev branch
 ## When making changes to requirements
 When you make changes to requirements.txt, be sure to make the corresponding changes to .pre-commit-config.yaml